IEEE Computer Society

 Terry Benzel

-Candidate for Vice President, IEEE Computer Society
+Candidate for President, IEEE Computer Society

 Position Statement